smaclell/smaclell.github.io/_drafts/exterminator-6-code-reviews.md

 A Conversation
 ===============================================================================

-There are many different styles of code review, but my favourite is to treat them like a conversation.
+There are many different code review styles, but my favourite is to treat code reviews like a conversation.

 Code reviews are a two way street.
 Both the author and reviewers should actively participate and ask questions.
 Together the author and reviewers can